MrPrince419/headies/documentation.md

 ## What I Did

-I created a sophisticated automation system that successfully manipulated the voting process for the Headies Awards, a major Nigerian music industry award show.
+I created an automation system that successfully manipulated the voting process for the Headies Awards, a major Nigerian music industry award show.
 The Headies Awards relied on a simple Google Form for their voting system, which I was able to exploit to submit hundreds of votes for specific artists.
 My program:

-Generated realistic African identities with proper names, phone numbers, and email addresses Submitted votes that appeared to come from real people across multiple African countries Successfully bypassed all security measures on the voting platform Maintained a 100% success rate over 500+ form submissions Directly influenced the actual results of the awards competition
+Generated realistic African identities with proper names, phone numbers, and email addresses Submitted votes that appeared to come from real people across multiple African countries Successfully bypassed all security measures on the voting platform Maintained a ~90% success rate over 500+ form submissions Directly influenced the actual results of the awards competition

-At some point I thought I got caught because the scripts kept failing and I thought they had found a way to finally keep me out, but it turns out they just recreated the questions because the entry IDs changed.
-That issue was quickly resolved.
-I did try not to overdo it because I had other things to do, but at the same time I tried to make an impact and honestly see if I could tip the votes in an artist's favor.

-NOTE: I wasn't contracted to do this nor do I have any affiliation with any of the said artists.
-I just used them as examples for this project.

 ## Why I Did It

-As a self-taught data analyst with a love for afrobeats, I was shocked to discover that the Headies Awards—one of the most influential award shows in afrobeats—was using basic Google Forms for voting.
+As someone with a deep love for afrobeats, I was shocked to discover that the Headies Awards, one of the most influential award shows in afrobeats was using basic Google Forms for voting.
 This presented both a technical challenge and an opportunity to highlight critical security issues that could affect artists I follow and appreciate.
 I created this project to:

 1. Demonstrate the real-world security vulnerabilities of simple voting platforms
 2. Explore practical applications of the automation skills I've been developing
 3. Advocate for fairer systems that protect the integrity of awards that impact afrobeats artists
-4. Combine my interest in AI and data analysis with my passion for afrobeats
+4. Combine my interest in AI development and data analysis with my passion for afrobeats
 5. Create a meaningful portfolio project that showcases my self-taught technical abilities

 ## How I Did It